Austinkkk3/Bob-Dev-Day-Halifax/LAB1.md

 Hidden files (those starting with .) are not shown by default in most file explorers, but here's where to find them if you want to do it mannually:

 In the Terminal

-ls -la         # list all files including hidden ones ls -la ~       # in your home directory
+ls -la         ( list all files including hidden one).

+ls -la ~       (in your home directory).

 ---
 ## 3d.
 Fill In Your Real Credentials

 We will provide you API keys and Project IDs, you don't have to create one by yourself.
+You can just copy paste from the doc that we provided and replace the default ones

   👉 **[If you don't remember where to get your project id and API key →](prerequisite.md)**
 ---